LiYingZe/STCD-Spatio-Temporal-Context-Dependency/README.md

 This simple demo demonstrates the effectiveness of our approach!
 In this example, we find that our approach can not only discover interesting data-dependency knowledge, but also eliminate a lot of redundant rules.
-But as shown in our paper, although our implication testing is theoretically complete, the complexity of this problem is NP for general-nonlinear functions.
+But as shown in our paper, although our implication testing is theoretically complete, the complexity of this problem is NP-Hard for general-nonlinear functions.
 Therefore, we can only eliminate part of the obvious nonlinear STCD redundancy in a limited time.

 Luckily, linear STCD does not have the above problems.